Exercise 1.2 (Box-Muller transform)

 Exercise 2.2 (substitution method)

-To make the problem non-trivial, we assume $u\neq 0$.
-For both estimators $\phi_{1,M}(u)$ and $\phi_{2,M}(u)$ the Law of Large Numbers implies their a.s. convergences to $\phi(u)$.
-Thus to compare the two estimators, we shall calculate and compare the corresponding asymptotic variances, which are later used to construct confidence intervals.
+To make the problem non-trivial, we assume u\neq 0.
+For both estimators \phi_{1,M}(u) and \phi_{2,M}(u) the Law of Large Numbers implies their a.s. convergences to \phi(u).
+Thus to compare the two estimators, we shall calculate and compare the corresponding asymptotic variances, which are later used to construct confidence intervals.- For \phi_{1,M}(u) we have \begin{align*}\sqrt{M}(\phi_{1,M}(u) - \phi(u)) = \dfrac{1}{\sqrt{M}}\sum_{m=1}^M{(e^{uX_m} - \mathbb{E}(e^{uX}))}.\end{align*}

-From the Central Limit Theorem $\sqrt{M}(\phi_{1,M}(u) - \phi(u))$ converges in distribution to a centered Gaussian variable, with variance ${\rm Var}(e^{uX})$.
+From the Central Limit Theorem \sqrt{M}(\phi_{1,M}(u) - \phi(u)) converges in distribution to a centered Gaussian variable, with variance {\rm Var}(e^{uX}).
 The latter is equal to

-2. Now consider $\phi_{2,M}(u)$.
-Since $\sigma_M^2=\frac{ 1 }{M }\sum_{m=1}^M X_m^2$, the Central Limit Theorem ensures that $\sqrt{M}(\sigma_M^2 - \sigma^2)$ converges in distribution to a centered Gaussian variable, with variance ${\rm Var}(X^2)=2\sigma^4$.
+\begin{align*}\mathbb{E}(e^{2uX}) - \mathbb{E}(e^{uX})^2 = \phi(2u) - \phi(u)^2 = e^{2u^2\sigma^2} - e^{u^2\sigma^2} = e^{u^2\sigma^2}(e^{u^2\sigma^2} - 1).\end{align*} - Now consider \phi_{2,M}(u).
+Since \sigma_M^2=\frac{ 1 }{M }\sum_{m=1}^M X_m^2, the Central Limit Theorem ensures that \sqrt{M}(\sigma_M^2 - \sigma^2) converges in distribution to a centered Gaussian variable, with variance {\rm Var}(X^2)=2\sigma^4.

-Now we apply the substitution method (Theorem 2.2.2) to derive that, for any regular function $f$,
+Now we apply the substitution method (Theorem 2.2.2) to derive that, for any regular function f,

 \begin{align*}\sqrt{M}(f(\sigma_M^2) - f(\sigma^2)) {\underset{M\to \infty}\Longrightarrow}{\cal N}\Big(0, (f^{\prime}(\sigma^2))^2 2\sigma^4 \Big).\end{align*}

-So, using this for the case $f(x) = e^{\frac{u^2}{2}x}$ as in $\phi_{2,M}(u)$ we obtain
+So, using this for the case f(x) = e^{\frac{u^2}{2}x} as in \phi_{2,M}(u) we obtain

 \begin{align*}\sqrt{M}(\phi_{2,M}(u) - \phi(u)) {\underset{M\to \infty}\Longrightarrow} \mathcal{N}\left(0, \left(\frac{u^2}{2}\right)^2 e^{u^2\sigma^2} 2\sigma^4\right).\end{align*}

-Observe that (for any $u\neq 0$)
+Observe that (for any u\neq 0)

-e^{u^2\sigma^2}(e^{u^2\sigma^2} - 1)> e^{u^2\sigma^2}(u^2\sigma^2+\frac{ (u^2\sigma^2)^2 }{ 2})>\left(\frac{u^2}{2}\right)^2 e^{u^2\sigma^2} 2\sigma^4;\end{align*}
+\begin{align*} e^{u^2\sigma^2}(e^{u^2\sigma^2} - 1)> e^{u^2\sigma^2}(u^2\sigma^2+\frac{ (u^2\sigma^2)^2 }{ 2})>\left(\frac{u^2}{2}\right)^2 e^{u^2\sigma^2} 2\sigma^4;\end{align*}

-therefore the second estimator $\phi_{2,M}(u)$ yields a (asymptotically) better confidence interval that $\phi_{1,M}(u)$.
+therefore the second estimator \phi_{2,M}(u) yields a (asymptotically) better confidence interval that \phi_{1,M}(u).

 Exercise 2.7 (concentration inequality, maximum of Gaussian variables)

-• Let $Y = (Y_1, \ldots, Y_d)$ be i.i.d. standard Gaussian random variables.
+- Let Y = (Y_1, \ldots, Y_d) be i.i.d. standard Gaussian random variables.

-First the function $f(y) = \sup_{1\leq i\leq d}{y_i}$ is 1-Lipschitz.
-Indeed, for any $y = (y_1, \ldots, y_d)$ and $y'= (y'_1, \ldots, y'_d)$ we have
+First the function f(y) = \sup_{1\leq i\leq d}{y_i} is 1-Lipschitz.
+Indeed, for any y = (y_1, \ldots, y_d) and y'= (y'_1, \ldots, y'_d) we have

-\sup_{1\leq i\leq d}y_i& \leq \sup_{1\leq i\leq d}y_i' + |y- y'|,\\
+\begin{align*} y_i &\leq y_{i}' + |y - y'|,\\ \sup_{1\leq i\leq d}y_i& \leq \sup_{1\leq i\leq d}y_i' + |y- y'|,\\ \left| \sup_{1\leq i\leq d}{y_i} - \sup_{1\leq i\leq d}{y'_i}\right| &\leq |y-y'|. \end{align*}

 Then, using the concentration inequality (see Corollaries 2.4.13 and 2.4.16) we obtain